The Mechanistic Emergence of Symbol Grounding in Language Models: Acknowledgements

-This work was supported in part by NSF IIS-1949634, NSF SES-2128623, NSERC RGPIN-2024-04395, the Weinberg Cognitive Science Fellowship to ZM, a Vector Scholarship to XL, and a Canada CIFAR AI Chair award to FS.
+This work was supported in part by NSF IIS-1949634, NSF SES-2128623, NSERC RGPIN-2024-04395, the Weinberg Cognitive Science Fellowship to Ziqiao Ma, a Vector Scholarship to Xiaoxi Luo, and a Canada CIFAR AI Chair award to Freda Shi.
 The authors would like to thank Songlin Yang and Jing Ding for their valuable feedback.